ToussaintJ/teklid-github-pages/_posts/2022-04-01-database-indexing.md

 Greetings, data adventurers and code seekers!
 Join us on a voyage through the mystical realm of database indexing, where we unravel the enigma of swift data retrieval.
 Imagine an ancient library of data scrolls, each indexed meticulously for rapid discovery.

 ![Indexing Library](/assets/images/indexing_library.png)
-Generate the image of a grand library filled with data scrolls, each labeled with an index.

 ## Index Scrolls: Finding Needles in Haystacks